BATTLE: LOS ANGELES -

 Before Frank Darabont adapted THE GREEN MILE and THE WALKING DEAD, he wrote A NIGHTMARE ON ELM STREET 3, THE BLOB (1988), and THE FLY II.

-BATTLE: LA, was directed by Jonathan Liebesman.
-Before BATTLE: LA he directed DARKNESS FALLS, THE TEXAS CHAINSAW MASSACRE: THE BEGINNING, and THE KILLING ROOM.
+BATTLE: LOS ANGELES, was directed by Jonathan Liebesman.
+Before BATTLE: LOS ANGELES he directed DARKNESS FALLS, THE TEXAS CHAINSAW MASSACRE: THE BEGINNING, and THE KILLING ROOM.
 Nothing there to make you think this guy is going anywhere, right?
-Yet Jonathan has hit the ball into the stands with BATTLE: LA.
+Yet Jonathan has hit the ball into the stands with BATTLE: LOS ANGELES.

 Working off a screenplay by

-Christopher Bertolini, Jonathan's BATTLE: LA begins in the thick of things.
+Christopher Bertolini, Jonathan's BATTLE: LOS ANGELES begins in the thick of things.
 The aliens have attacked.
 San Diego and San Francisco have been taken over by the invasion.
 A helicopter squadron is flying toward LA, loaded with Marines.
 We can't let the aliens capture Los Angeles too.

 Let me tell you about these aliens.
 Imagine that we discovered a technologically advanced life form living in the far reaches of our solar system.
 How did we not discover them sooner?
 Well, there's an awful lot we don't know about the moons of Saturn, Neptune, so on.
 We just recently learned enough about Pluto and its relation to our solar system to downgrade its planetary status.
 Maybe this other life form is only technologically advanced enough to reach the next nearest moon, and they haven't done anything better than that in the last 40 years.